Trading Spouses: Lawsuit

-D'Amico-Flisher/Perrin episode
+D'Amico-Flisher/Perrin and Malone-Brown/Perrin

 In November 2005, a two-part episode entitled D'Amico-Flisher/Perrin aired.
 In the episode, a Christian woman from Louisiana named Marguerite Perrin was staying with the New Age D'Amico-Flisher family in Massachusetts while hypnotherapist and radio talk-show host, Jeanne Marie D'Amico stayed with Perrin's family.
 Throughout the episode, Perrin became increasingly angry with the beliefs of the D'Amico-Flisher family due to viewing their beliefs as Satanic.
 Upon returning home, Perrin had an angry outburst due to her discomfort felt during her experience.
 The episode went viral and Perrin earned the nickname the "God Warrior" due to her calling herself this during her outburst.
 Due to her fame from her outburst, she made guest appearances on The Jay Leno Show and The Tyra Banks Show.
 During her appearance on The Jay Leno Show, Perrin was gifted a bobblehead in her likeness.
+Due to her fame, she returned to the show where she stayed in Florida with black activist family, the Malone-Browns.
+Throughout the episode, Perrin quarreled with the patriarch, Abasi Malone, on topics of race, politics, and social injustice.